-Buddhism is the predominant religious practice in Thailand today.
-The Buddhism in Thailand is associated with the Theravada practices followed by 93.4% of the total population.
-Folk religious practices which are common among the Thai especially the Thai Chinese has also been integrated with the Buddhism.
+Buddhism is the most common religion practiced in Thailand.
+The Buddhism practiced in Thailand is associated with Theravada practices.
+Folk religious practices have also been integrated with the Buddhism.
 The development of Buddhist in Thailand has been influenced by three major forces.
 The first major influence is the Theravada school of Buddhism which was imported from Sri Lanka.
 The Theravada has influenced the Buddhism in Thailand especially in areas of language, sacred liturgy, and scriptures, which all involve the use of Pali.
 The second major influence on Buddhism in Thai is the Hindu belief which was received from Cambodia during the Sukhothai Kingdom.
 The Hindu practices influenced the institutions of Kingship in Thailand and are still practiced today by the monks.
 The Hindu practices have also influenced Buddhist institutions and ceremonies.
 The third major influence on Buddhism is the folk religion.
 Thai Buddhist has adopted some of the folk religion including belief to attract favor from the spirits as part of their religious practices.
 Buddhism has a major influence on the Thai society including in elections where communities of other religions are not allowed to elect or to be elected to any government post.

 Christianity in Thailand began through missionary work by the European missionaries in the 16th Century.
 By 1660, the first Vicariate Apostolic of Siam was established by the Portuguese and the French.
 The protestant group established themselves in the country in 1828 in Bangkok.
 Christianity has since spread in Thailand with 1.1% of the population being Christians.
 The major Christian groups in Thailand include Roman Catholicism, Protestantism, and Orthodoxy.
 Christians are making a significant contribution in the country today especially in the areas of health and education.